ipython/ipython/docs/source/development/messaging.rst

       "source": "set_next_input",
       # the text contents of the cell to create
       "text": "some cell content",
+      # If true, replace the current cell in document UIs instead of inserting
+      # a cell.
+Ignored in console UIs.
+      "replace": bool,
     }

 **edit**: open a file for editing.